milahu/collapseos/recipes/trs80/README.md

 What I do in these cases is start a `COMM *cl` session on one side and a screen session on the other, type a few characters, and try `pingpong` again.

-## Running Collapse OS

-If everything went well, you can run Collapse OS with `g3000<return>`.
-You'll get a usable Collapse OS prompt!

-Like with the `recv` program, nothing stops you from dumping that binary to a floppy.

 ## Saving to disk

+If everything went well, you could run Collapse OS with `g3000<return>`.
+You would get a usable Collapse OS prompt.
+But don't do that just yet.
+That executable bootstraps itself from code and it takes a while to do that every time you launch it.
+You don't want that right?
+Let's save a compiled version of it to disk.

-You could save your sent content as-is by following the instructions you had for the `RECV` program, but that would mean that your executable would boostrap itself every time it starts, which takes multiple seconds.
-You're better off saving a compiled version of Collapse OS, something you already have once you see the "ok" after running `g3000<return>`.
+Turn off the debugger (which can mess up some things) and save your sent content as-is by following the instructions you had for the `RECV` program.

-Before you do that, however, you need to update your `LATEST` field, something you can do with `CURRENT @ 0x08 BIN+ !`.
-You also need to know where your binary stops, something you'll get with `H@ .X`.

-Then, you can go back to TRSDOS with the BREAK key followed by `o<return>` and proceed with writing the proper memory area to disk.

-TODO: make this work. this doesn't actually work.
-Saving it before compilation works though.
+This way, if you mess up a step below, you can quickly start over.
+Now you can launch Collapse OS.
+Then, we need to:

+* Reclaim wasted memory
+* Create hook entry
+* Update LATEST
+* Write down initialization code
+* Write memory to floppy

+### Reclaim wasted memory

+During initialization, `RDLN$` allocated memory in `HERE` for its input buffer.
+If you don't reclaim that space, that will be dead space in your binary.

+You can reclaim that space with `FORGET _` which will rewind to before we defined our initialization routine (see xcomp.fs).

+However, that is not enough.
+If you only do that, there will be a conflict between the rdln input buffer and your `HERE` space!
+So we need to go put that input buffer somewhere else first.
+Therefore, your commands will be:

+    500 ALLOT RDLN$ FORGET _

+### Create hook entry

+That one is easy:

+    (entry) _

+### Update LATEST

+At this point, both `HERE` and `CURRENT` point to your future `LATEST`.

+    H@ 0x08 BIN+ !

+Done.

+### Write down initialization code

+You'll do something similar to what we do in xcomp, except you'll have to add "HERE rewinding" code because by default, `HERE` starts at RAMSTART+0x80.
+So:

+    ," CURRENT @ HERE ! (ok) RDLN$ "

+As soon as `RDLN$` is called, the `C<` pointer changes and gives control to keyboard, giving us our full forth interpreter.

+### Write memory to floppy

+What you currently have in memory is gold.
+You want that on floppy.
+First, run `H@ .X` to know your upper bound (and `0 BIN+ .X` to know your lower one, but you're already supposed to know that one).
+Then, run `BYE` to return to TRSDOS (the TRSDOS driver overrides `BYE` so that it calls the proper SVC instead of just halting).
+Then, you can dump memory to floppy as you already did for `RECV`.

 ## Configuration